Gautschi-type and implicit-explicit integrators for constrained wave equations: A Gautschi-type Integrator

 \section{A Gautschi-type Integrator}

 This section is devoted to the extension of Gautschi-type integrators to constrained systems.
 For this, we restrict ourselves to the damping-free free case, i.e., we set $\damp = 0$.
 Moreover, we consider the stronger assumption on the nonlinearity, i.e., Assumption~\ref{assRHS}~(a).
+This is related to the fact that in the proof of Theorem~\ref{th:Gautschi:convergence} a stronger notation of stability is required to prevent order reduction.

 As in the previous section, we consider a uniform partition of~$[0,T]$ with constant time step size~$\tau$ and discrete time points~$\tn{n}=n\, \tau$.